ExpressLRS/Docs/docs/quick-start/pre-1stflight.md

 ## MSP

-To configure betaflight from your transmitter it's possible to use the betaflight lua scripts.
+To configure Betaflight from your transmitter it's possible to use the Betaflight lua scripts.
 This requires the telemetry feature enabled for the RX+TX.
-If the telemetry page of OpenTx does not show regular updates for all sensors the LUA script will also not work.
+If the telemetry page of OpenTX does not show regular updates for all sensors the LUA script will also not work.

 To get a responsive UI configure ExpressLRS for fast data transfer so make sure to use something like `200Hz/500Hz` with `1:2` tlm and a serial baud rate of `400000`.
 Currently, MSP is limited to `50Hz` on `115200` Baud and does not work with a `500`` Hz` refresh rate.
 The initial VTX tables download does take some time - but is cached after that.